Why Amazon Holds Sellers’ Money

 - The total amount of any unresolved transaction disputes

-Seller’s money is automatically upgraded when merchants complete:
+The seller’s money is automatically upgraded when merchants complete the following:

 - Using Amazon Pay for one year